Sunday, April 30, 2006

 A kitchen witch is a practitioner of magic who uses the tools at hand to work his or her spells and create their rituals.
 For example, using a kitchen carving knife for an athame, a cast iron pot for a cauldron, etc. Common kitchen herbs frequently have magical uses as well.

-However, the second paragraph of the description of the term is more what I had in mind when I created the concept for my blog:
+However, the second paragraph of the description of the term is more what I had in mind when I created this concept as a tag on my blog:

 Some kitchens have a kitchen witch doll, which is said to prevent burnt pots, keep meals hot and flavorful, and to weave the family together.
 The kitchen witch doll is often placed over the stove, near the kitchen entrance, or sometimes over a seating area in the kitchen.

 Kitchen Witch Tips” in this blog are designed to be little tidbits or helpers to make your food more flavorful or the process of getting everything to the table a bit smoother.
-I hope you enjoy them and find them a welcome addition to your culinary knowledge.
-Feel free to write in with any additional suggestions that might be useful as well.
+I hope you enjoy them and find them a welcome addition to your library of culinary knowledge. .

 Buon appetito!